 Top 5 running tips from elite Australian runner Liam Adams

-Australian runner and exercise scientist Liam Adams is in training for his first marathon event this year and is gearing up to challenge for the win.
-Determined, focused and driven, Liam shares his top 5 tips for runners.
+Australian runner and exercise scientist Liam Adams is training for his first marathon this year.

 1. Set and understand your goal

 Set a goal at the start of your training and understand what it takes to reach your goal.
 Train and gradually build up to that goal or target.
 If you think your fitness level has surpassed that goal, change your target at whatever stage of training that may be and shoot for that new goal.

 We often use the same training sessions or running routes over and over to gauge how we are going.
 It’s a great way to see our progression but sometimes our body gets so used to it that we could probably run them in our sleep.
 If you feel you’re training the house down but not getting the results you need, try changing up the training stimulus just a little.
 Also go out and explore new places to run and enjoy the different training environments.

 3. Enjoy your running

 Sometimes the stresses and pressure you put on yourself to chase times can get to you.
 To get the best out of training and racing, you should always make sure that you are enjoying your running.
 Concentrate on all the different aspects that you love about running and make sure to get the most out of them.
 This also includes the social aspects of training and competition.